-There is an abundance of online time management tools available like Harvest and Toggl to name just two, you’re spoiled for choice!
+There is an abundance of online time management tools available like ClickUp and Toggl to name just two, you’re spoiled for choice!
 There are apps for monitoring how much time you spend on certain tasks, there are sprint timers, there are apps for blocking procrastination websites, there are apps for days.
-Forbes recommends a few right here.
+Lifehack recommends a ten right here.

 8. Recognise stress